maximtrp/mufi/README.md

 $ pip install git+https://github.com/maximtrp/mufi
 ```

-To use `mufi-recs` command, you need to provide your login data.
-Mufi reads it from `~/.lastfm` and `~/.config/mufi/.lastfm`.
+To use `mufi-recs` command, you need to provide your Last.fm login data.
+Mufi reads it from `~/.lastfm` and `~/.config/mufi/.lastfm` files.
 Just say:

 ```bash
 $ echo login password > ~/.lastfm